 Mindfulness and Attachment Theory: Connecting with Ourselves, Connecting with Others.

-For five Thursdays in June join us for a gentle exploration of how it is to meet our styles of attachment (in relationships), and where mindfulness and presence fits and supports us with this.
+Join us for a gentle exploration of how it is to meet our styles of attachment (in relationships), and where mindfulness and presence fits and supports us with this.

 Research on attachment theory suggests that early interactions with caregivers can dramatically affect your beliefs about yourself, your expectations of others, and the way you process information, cope with stress and regulate your emotions as an adult.
 Our styles of attachment, while rooted in childhood, are constantly evolving, just like our lives, and our relationships.